-For the last part of our series on the direction of light in photography we’re taking a look at front light.
+For the last part of our series on using the different directions of light in photography we’re taking a look at front lighting portraits.
 More specifically:

 - The benefits of front lighting photography